suzukiplan/nes-emulator-android/README.md

-# NES Emulator for Android using Cycloa
+# NES Emulator for Android

 ## About